 Step 2: Flatten Board

 The piece of wood I was using was cupped, so I used an electric planer to get it fairly flat.
-This is the planer I have, and it's been very nice.

 The finished thickness was about 2 inches.